 2) Talk about how to speak in context.

 Co: On body language, you can speak so well but if your body language is not in sync, people will not get impacted by your speech.
 People will read your body language easily.
 People connect with you.
-If you hide behind the podium, people will connect with that you say but with you.
+If you hide behind the podium, people will connect with what you say but with you.
 It is very important to use your body language to demonstrate what you are saying.

 Maureen Agena: How do you deal with too much gesturing when talking?